Shrinkhal01/-Real-time-Object-Detection-using-TensorFlow-and-OpenCV/README.md

 COCO Classes

-### The model is trained on the COCO dataset, which contains 80 common object classes such as:
+# The model is trained on the COCO dataset, which contains 80 common object classes such as:

-Person
-Bicycle
-Car
-Dog
+-Person
+-Bicycle
+-Car
-etc.
+-Dog etc.

 ### The full list of classes is in the coco.names file included in this project.